arsaikia/MLND_Capstone_Human_Activity_Recognition_Using_Smartphones_Sensor_Data/README.md

-# Udacity-s-MLND-Capstone-Human-Activity-Recognition-Using-Smartphones-Sensor-Data
-A part of the Udacity's Machine Learning Engineer Nanodegree Program : Capstone

 # To find an Optimum Machine Learning Model for Human Activity Recognition Using Smartphones Sensor Data
+As a part of Udacity's MLND Capstone Project

 This repository describes an approach to determine Human Activity Recognition Using Smartphones Sensor Data.